Alex loves writing about WWE and critiquing their major shows.

 John Cena vs. Roman Reigns

-And here we go: The match that was billed as being Wrestlemania-worthy.
+And here we go: the match that was billed as being Wrestlemania-worthy.
 And yeah, these two are big enough that this match deserves that title.

 We saw some insane spots such as Roman spearing Cena through a table.
 Actually, that was a little nerve-wracking with Roman landing right on his neck.
-Cena went for the Attitude Adjustment several times including one spot where he pulled a Jason Jordan and did 2 in a row.
+Cena went for the Attitude Adjustment several times including one spot where he pulled a Jason Jordan and did two in a row.
 Honestly, while it built suspense, he also went to that well a little too much.

 Roman got the duke after a spear.
-With the way this feud has been built - with Cena practically neutering Roman on the mic - Roman NEEDED this win.
+With the way this feud has been built—with Cena practically neutering Roman on the mic—Roman needed this win.
 Cena raised Roman's arm and walked out without music.
 This was being treated like Cena's final match, but I don't see that happening.
-Cena would deserve a much larger goodbye so this is likely just another sabbatical.
+Cena would deserve a much larger goodbye, so this is likely just another sabbatical.

 Match rating: 4.25 stars

-Neville vs. Enzo Amore - Cruiserweight Championship
+Cruiserweight Championship: Neville vs. Enzo Amore

 The two had a fairly standard match hindered a little by Neville relying more on submission offense.
 Neville tried to get Enzo counted out, but Enzo escaped by stealing Neville's title belt.
 Enzo duped the ref into a distraction to kick Neville in the family jewels and win the cruiserweight title.